Greensboro Police Investigating After Body Found

-GREENSBORO, N.C. — Police say a body was found in east Greensboro early Thursday morning.
+GREENSBORO, N.C. — Greensboro Police are investigating a homicide after a man was found shot to death.

-Officers responded to the 3200 block of N. O'Henry Blvd on a subject down call.
+Police officers discovered the body of 27-year-old, Shawndale Ray Austin Thursday just after 5:00 a.m. in the 3200 block of North O’Henry Boulevard.
+Police said he had at least one gunshot wound.

 Sign up now for the WFMY 'Let's Get 2 It' Newsletter